-Once you are fully asleep, a breathing tube will be placed through your mouth into your windpipe to help you breathe.
-You will also have a urinary catheter placed to drain urine from your bladder.Back to top
+After you’re fully asleep, your care team will place a breathing tube through your mouth into your windpipe to help you breathe.
+They’ll also place a urinary (Foley) catheter in your bladder to drain your urine (pee) during your surgery.

 After Your Surgery

 The information in this section will tell you what to expect after your surgery, both during your hospital stay and after you leave the hospital.
 You’ll learn how to safely recover from your surgery.